xxu30-appdev/classroom-associations/README.md

 How about "Enrollment"?

-Add the Character CRUD resource to our application:
+Add the Enrollment CRUD resource to our application:

 ```
 rails generate draft:resource enrollment course_id:integer student_id:integer